 You’ll not only be bringing your specialist expertise to the management and direction of a world-class organisation – you’ll also be helping us to continue to place the interests of wider society at the heart of our work.

 There are two ways in which you can get involved with governance at The University of Manchester: our Board of Governors and our General Assembly.
 New members are appointed through the Board’s Nominations Committee.
-We’ll announce new openings on this page when they arise.

 Board of Governors